reactjs/react.dev/beta/src/content/learn/conditional-rendering.md

 </DeepDive>

 Now let's say you want to wrap the completed item's text into another HTML tag, like `<del>` to strike it out.
-You can add even more newlines and parentheses so that it's easier to nest more JSX each of the cases:
+You can add even more newlines and parentheses so that it's easier to nest more JSX in each of the cases:

 <Sandpack>